robertandrews/cwp-media-organiser/README.md

 ### Will this break my media links?

 No, WordPress automatically handles media URLs regardless of their file location.

+### What happens to remote media files?

+When remote media localization is enabled, the plugin will:
+1. Detect external media URLs in your posts (e.g., images hosted on other servers)
+2. Download these files to your server
+3. Import them into your WordPress media library
+4. Update your post content to use the local copies
+5. Organize them according to your configured folder structure

+This helps you maintain control over your media files and ensures they're properly organized within your WordPress installation.

 ## Database Changes